-The final analytical expressions were compared with the experimental data \cite{part} through a least-squares fit and also crosschecked with other calculations within the $1/N_c$ expansion \cite{lb} and chiral perturbation theory \cite{jen92,geng2}.
-We should stress that for octet baryons the comparison between analytical expressions was possible whereas for the other cases it was performed through numerical estimates.
+The final analytical expressions were compared with the experimental data \cite{part} through a least-squares fit and also cross-checked with other calculations within the $1/N_c$ expansion \cite{lb,jen12} and chiral perturbation theory \cite{jen92,geng2}.
+Although the fit is good and seemingly stable, somehow we still consider it rather unsatisfactory from a theoretical point of view.
+In particular, we cannot explain why the parameters $m_4$ and $n_4^{1,\mathbf{8}}$ are rather large.
+On the other hand, we should stress that for octet baryons the comparison between analytical expressions was possible, whereas for the other cases, it was performed through numerical estimates.
 The overall comparison has been a successful one.